-English II: World Literature – GROUP 2
+English II: World Literature – CLOSED

 Students will examine fascinating and significant literature from around the globe, spanning from ancient times to the modern era.
 The geography, history, culture, and worldview of each work will be explored while literary analysis skills are practiced and continue to be refined.
 This course offers students the unique opportunity to discover that many themes encountered through literature are struggles of all humanity and not limited to time or location.
 Students will think deeply about their own views and their connection to the world around them through these powerful selections.
 This is a highly interactive class and includes discussion, vocabulary, projects, and papers.
 Because of the dialogue nature of this course, a functioning microphone will be required.